storacha/learnyouw3up/problems/4-infinite-compression/problem.md

 ## Why It’s Awesome:
 **Efficiency:** You’re not just uploading data—you’re breaking it down and managing it in a super-efficient way.

 **Organization:** The DAG structure helps keep your data neatly organized, and the CIDs act as a digital map to navigate it all.

+** No Redundant Uploads:** Thanks to content addressing, if the data already exists, you don’t need to send it again—saving time and bandwidth.

 ## Next Steps:
-**Run the Code:** Try running your code to see the CIDs of each shard and the final DAG root.
+**1. Run the Code:** Try running your code to see the CIDs of each shard and the final DAG root.

-**Explore Further:** Think about how this structure could be used in larger projects or how you might expand on it.
+**2. Explore Further:** Think about how this structure could be used in larger projects or how you might expand on it.

 Now, it’s your turn to dive into the world of infinite compression!
 Good luck, and have fun compressing! 🚀